 You and your young people will enjoy the exploration and study of spiritual gifts.
-An important thing you will see happening among them is is they will now begin to encourage and affirm each other.
+An important thing you will see happening is them encouraging and affirming each other.
 One will shyly think they don't have a gift, but the inventory shows they do.
 A friend, or several, chime in--" Oh, yes, you do!
 Remember that time when you---?"
 Of course, you will help them to understand that one of the important steps of discerning a gift is that it is affirmed by others when it is exercised.
 Many, if not most gifts will be affirmations of something the young person already feels an attraction to, but some will be surprises.
 And remind them these can change over their lifetimes.
 At 80, Moses certainly didn't expect to be suddenly given any new gifts, let alone be called to lead the people out of Egypt!